 d.
 Educate the client about the importance of aerobic and weight lifting exercises for a more rapid recovery.

 b.
-A scope is passed through the urethra to the bladder and then examines prostate, bladder neck and area containing the ejaculatory duct.
+A scope is passed through the urethra to the bladder and then examines the prostate, bladder neck, and area containing the ejaculatory duct.

 c.
 An incision will be made on the lower belly to reach the prostate gland and remove it as well as the adjacent lymph node.

 a.
-“I will be asleep during the entire procedure, and upon awakening, I will get to see myself with IV fluids, Foley catheter, a small drainage tube and a firm pillow between my legs.”
+“I will be asleep during the entire procedure, and upon awakening, I will get to see myself with IV fluids, a Foley catheter, a small drainage tube, and a firm pillow between my legs.”

 b.
 “The orthotic device that will replace my hip joint is only good for 5 years and I need to undergo the same procedure to have a replacement.”